-Set against the Environmental Protection Agency Guidelines criteria, it's considered that the impact from the majority of vantage points will be slight to moderate, however, the type of impact would be described as neutral in terms of its effect on the environment.
+Set against the Environmental Protection Agency Guidelines criteria, it's considered that the impact from the majority of vantage points will be slight to moderate, in that the pole causes noticeable changes in the environment without affecting the areas sensitivities.
+The type of impact would be described as neutral in terms of its effect on the environment.
 Generally, no impactful views are anticipated on any designed areas, monuments or amenity routes.
-The site was also reviewed the proximate residential areas to quantify any potential impacts.
+The proposal was assessed in relation to the proximate residential development to quantify any potential impacts.
 None of the views anticipated were found to be overtly impactful or terminating.
-Therefore, the impact is considered Imperceptible: "An impact capable of measurement, but without noticeable consequences.
+Therefore, the impact is best described as Imperceptible: "An impact capable of measurement, but without noticeable consequences.
 No discernible deterioration or improvement in the existing view".

 Overall, it is considered that there is no overtly detrimental impact anticipated from most close up or distance views of the proposed development.
-Where available; views are anticipated to be moderate and within acceptable parameters and similar to existing views in the area.
+Where available; views are anticipated to be moderate within acceptable parameters and in line with the general visual expectation at a busy junction incorporating existing utility infrastructure.